HAD SUNG scores of Lakota prayer songs in sweat lodges across the Pine

 Ridge reservation and talked about Jesus in halls packed with people.
 I had

 walked down dusty roads at sunset behind schoolchildren and nuns holding

 black plastic rosaries and said hundreds of Hail Marys.
 I had listened for hours as

-pages about God.
-But I had never before performed the last rites—which accounts
+of pages about God.
+But I had never before performed the Last Rites—which ac-

-for my nerves as I stood before the door of a dying woman’s home and raised my
+counted for my nerves as I stood before the door of a dying woman’s home and

-The best thing about being a priest is to be there for
+The best thing about being a priest is being there for

 moments when “hearts are suddenly wide open and the God